thorchain/docs/how-it-works/incentive-pendulum.md

 In a stable situation with the Incentive Curve set to 4.

-Thus, 40% of the rewards go to Liquidity Providers and 60% go to Node Operators.&#x20;
+Thus, 40% of the rewards go to Liquidity Providers and 60% go to Node Operators.

 $$
 shareFactor = \frac{67 -  33}{67 + 33/4} = 0.45